NU-CS-Software-Studio-Spring-26/hw2/readme.md

 # 3. Object Oriented Basics

 Define a class `BookInStock` which represents a book with an ISBN number, `isbn`, and price of the book as a floating-point number, `price`, as attributes.
-Run associated tests via:  `$ rspec -e 'getters and setters' spec/part3_spec.rb` (Make sure you are in the correct directory: `cd assignment`)
+Run associated tests via:  `$ rspec -e 'getters and setters' spec/part3_spec.rb` (Make sure you are in the correct directory: `cd hw2`)

 The constructor should accept the ISBN number (a string, since in real life ISBN numbers can begin with zero and can include hyphens) as the first argument and price as second argument, and should raise `ArgumentError` (one of Ruby's built-in exception types) if the ISBN number is the empty string or if the price is less than or equal to zero.
 Include the proper getters and setters for these attributes.
 Run associated tests via:  `$ rspec -e 'constructor' spec/part3_spec.rb`